-Canada Place and Coal Harbour Restaurants
+Canada Place and Coal Harbour Restaurants in 2019

 Enjoy a walk along the Coal Harbour waterfront while appreciating the city, ocean and North Shore mountain views.
 Then continue your stroll around the Vancouver Convention Centre and Canada Place before sitting down to enjoy your 3-course Dine Out Vancouver dinner.

 Restaurants in the area include some of Vancouver’s top-rated casual chain restaurants, Japanese establishments, best pubs and other award-winning fine-dining venues.
 Choose from the following:

 - Cactus Club Cafe – located at 1085 Canada Place by the Olympic Cauldron at the Vancouver Convention Centre, this restaurant offers impressive views, exceptional food and a fun atmosphere.
 Their lunch and dinner Dine Out Vancouver menus are $35.

 - H2 Rotisserie & Bar – a casual-style restaurant at the Westin Bayshore Hotel at 1601 Bayshore Drive.
 Their 2019 festival dinner menu costs $45 and includes a choice of beef brisket or arctic char.